Leadership

 Scott Malinowski, Artistic Director

-Scott Malinowski holds a Bachelor of Music from Millikin University with an emphasis in Commercial Music.
+Scott Malinowski (He/Him) holds a Bachelor of Music from Millikin University with an emphasis in Commercial Music.
 He studied trumpet and jazz performance with Randall Reyman, Ronald Romm, Mark Hammelev, and Chip McNeil, as well as music composition and recording production with David Burdick and Mark Rubel.
 Scott is grateful for the opportunity to lead and perform with the jazz orchestra and chamber ensembles, sharing the vibrancy of the LGBTQ and allied community through music.

 Artistic Director since Spring 2013.